 Five years after the murder of his wife and the disappearance of his daughter, former police officer Jeremy Duffin is brought back to help in the hunt for Krampus, a yuletide monster that punishes children that have been “naughty.”

 As the monster becomes more erratic and unpredictable, Jeremy learns the truth about the disappearance of his daughter and the fate that has been bestowed upon him by an unlikely source…

 It’s only been over the last couple of years that Santa’s full-blown alter ego, Krampus, has made his way from the Germanic/Eastern European subliminal self into the publicly dark psyche of American horror films.
 This one is directed by Jason Hull and stars A. J. Leslie, who also co-wrote the script with Hull, as Jeremy Duffin, an ex-cop on a mission to stop the beast that destroyed his life years before.

 The film starts off with a couple of children, one rather doltish and nasty and the other merely an enabler, finding an abandoned house and vandalising it.
 After trampling Christmas decorations which, by all logic, shouldn’t be there considering the house is abandoned, the two kids break in and proceed to leave their own mark on the shabby not-so-sheikh interior.

 This brings on the attention of a shadowy figure who then sweeps them up.
 Immediately after this, another obtuse punk muscles his way through a very thin line of children in what, oddly enough, appears to be someone’s house; the children, and their overly cheerful parents, are lined up and eagerly awaiting to partake in the Holiday tradition of having a little personal tête-à-tête with Ferm’s straggly Honky-Tonk Santa.
 Why this isn’t being done in a department store or mall isn’t clarified and just comes off as odd.

-Enter Jeremy Duffin, a once-proud, hard-edged cop who has spiralled into drunken hard times due to his wife being killed, and his daughter being kidnapped, by Krampus in the previous film.
+Enter Jeremy Duffin, a once-proud, hard-edged cop who has spiralled into drunken hard times due to his wife being killed, and his daughter is kidnapped, by Krampus in the previous film.
 Of course, the local authorities can’t handle the chaos resulting from local pre-teen goons disappearing; apparently, the community doesn’t know a good thing when it sees it.